 Having not actually spent a winter on my property, I honestly have no idea how much heat we’ll get from passive solar.
 I’m betting it will be a decent amount once the leaves fall.
 However, I have invested heavily in wood heat.
 I’ve spent spent a lot of time and some money preparing for it in preparation for winter.
 Wood heat seems simple, but like most things, requires a good deal of preparation.

 First, you’ll need a wood stove.
 If you live in an apartment you probably don’t have one (though I have seen apartments offer fireplaces).
 Actually, first you’ll need to prepare a place in your home where your wood stove will go.
-I have an article or two planned on my recent construction of a hearth and hearth pad.
+I have an article on my construction of a hearth and hearth pad.
 You also need firewood. this year I’ve paid to have a cord of wood hauled, and I’ve cut some myself.
 Cutting sufficient firewood for the winter requires a lot of work and obviously, a place to store it.
 It also requires planning; wood has to be seasoned for several months to a year before it’s ready to be burned.
 Burning green wood causes creosote build-up, which can cause chimney fires.

 Wood heat obviously requires fuel inputs.
 If you’re starting at ground zero, you’ll need tools to be able to harvest your own wood in the long term.
 When gasoline is available, this is pretty easy; you’ll need a chainsaw to cut logs to length, and a maul for splitting logs.
 Honestly, that’s about it.
 When gasoline is not available, you’re going to need a human-powered tool to cut logs to length.
 Though I have some gasoline stored – enough to run the saw for a while – but a manual, crosscut saw is one of the big shortcomings that I need to fix soon.